Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-publish.md

 ![Feed](/resources/docs/proget-conda-internal-package.png){height="" width="50%"}

-## Step 5: Adding the Feed to Local Conda Environments
+## Step 5: Add the Feed to Local Conda Environments

 To consume the Conda packages you have published to your `internal-conda` feed, you'll need to add it to your local Conda environments.
 For this, you will need the feed's URL.
 This can be found at the top right of the feed's page.